-The Issue

-\$850,000,000 State of Illinois General Obligation Bonds, Series of October 2020 issued in four separate series: \$125,000,000 Taxable Series of October 2020A (the "October 2020A Bonds"), \$325,000,000 Series of "October 2020B October 2020B (the Bonds"). \$300,000,000 Series of October 2020C (the "October \$100,000,000 2020C Bonds"), and "October 2020D Bonds" October 2020D (the October 2020A together with the Bonds. the October 2020B Bonds and the October 2020C Bonds, the "Bonds").
-The Bonds will be dated the date of delivery, with delivery anticipated on or about October 27, 2020.
-The Bonds mature on October 1 in each of the years set forth on the inside cover of this Official Statement.
+The Issue \$1,000,000,000 [] State of Illinois General Obligation Bonds, Series of May 2020 issued in two separate series: \$300,000,000 [] General Obligation Bonds, Taxable Series of May 2020A (the "May 2020A Bonds"), and \$700,000,000 [] General Obligation Bonds, Tax-Exempt Series of May 2020B (the "May 2020B Bonds" and, together with the May 2020A Bonds, the "Bonds").
+The Bonds will be dated the date of delivery, with delivery anticipated on or about May, 2020.
+The Bonds mature on May 1 in each of the years set forth on the inside cover of this Official Statement.
+The Issuer State of Illinois (the "State").
+Interest Payable semi-annually on May 1 and November 1 of each year, commencing November 1, 2020.

-The Issuer

-State of Illinois (the "State").

-Interest

-Payable semi-annually on April 1 and October 1 of each year, commencing April 1, 2021.
 Payment of the installments of interest will be made to the registered owners of the Bonds as shown on the bond register at the close of business on the 15th day of the calendar month immediately preceding the interest payment date.
 Form of Bonds; Denominations; Book-Entry System The Bonds will be issued as fully registered book-entry bonds in denominations of \$5,000 or any integral multiple of that amount.
 The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), and will be held under DTC's global book-entry system.
 See APPENDIX C-GLOBAL BOOK-ENTRY SYSTEM.

-Bond Registrar/Paying Agent

-The Bank of New York Mellon Trust Company, National Association, Chicago, Illinois.
+Bond Registrar/Paying Agent The Bank of New York Mellon Trust Company, National Association, Chicago, Illinois.

-Use of Proceeds

-The Bonds are being issued to (i) fund accelerated pension benefit payments pursuant to Section 7.7 of the General Obligation Bond Act of the State of Illinois, as amended (the "Bond Act"), (ii) provide funds to finance capital projects under the State's capital program, (iii) finance information technology projects and (iv) pay costs of issuance of the Bonds.
-See "THE OFFERING-APPLICATION OF BOND PROCEEDS."

-Optional Redemption

-The Series 2020B Bonds and the Series 2020C Bonds (together, the "Callable Bonds") maturing on or after October 1, 2031, are subject to redemption prior to maturity, at the option of the State on any date on or after October 1, 2030.

-The Callable Bonds are subject to redemption in whole, or in part in integral multiples of \$5,000, and if in part from such series and maturities as shall be selected by the State, less than all of the Callable Bonds of a single series and maturity to be selected as described herein at a redemption price equal to 100% of the principal amount of the Callable Bonds to be redeemed, plus accrued interest to the date of redemption.
+Use of Proceeds The Bonds are being issued to (i) fund accelerated pension benefit payments pursuant to Section 7.7 of the General Obligation Bond Act of the State of Illinois, as amended (the "Bond Act"), (ii) provide funds to finance capital projects under the State's capital program and (iii) pay costs of issuance of the Bonds.
+See "THE OFFERING- APPLICATION OF BOND PROCEEDS."
+Optional Redemption at Par The May 2020A Bonds maturing on or after May 1, $20{,}$ are subject to redemption prior to maturity, at the option of the State on any date on or after May 1, $20{,}$ The May 2020B Bonds maturing on or after May 1, 20, are subject to redemption prior to maturity, at the option of the State on any date on or after May 1, 20 The Bonds are subject to redemption in whole, or in part in integral multiples of \$5,000, and if in part from such series and maturities as shall be selected by the State, less than all of the Bonds of a single series and maturity to be selected as described herein at a redemption price equal to 100% of the principal amount of the Bonds to be redeemed, plus accrued interest to the date of redemption.
 See "THE OFFERING-REDEMPTION."

-Mandatory Sinking Fund Redemption

-The Series 2020C Bonds maturing on October 1 of the year 2045 are subject to mandatory sinking fund redemption prior to maturity, at a redemption price equal to the principal amount to be redeemed plus accrued interest to the date of redemption, as provided in this Official Statement.
-See "THE OFFERING-REDEMPTION-Mandatory Sinking Fund Redemption."
+Make-Whole Optional Redemption The May 2020A Bonds are subject to make-whole optional redemption on any date at the price described herein.
+See "THE OFFERING-REDEMPTION-Make-Whole Redemption."
+Mandatory Sinking Fund Redemption The May 2020Bonds maturing on May 1, 20, are subject to mandatory sinking fund redemption prior to maturity, at a redemption price equal to the principal amount to be redeemed plus accrued interest to the date of redemption, as provided in this Official Statement.
+See "THEOFFERING-REDEMPTION-Mandatory Redemption."

+Preliminary, subject to change.
+The May 2020A Bonds may be subject to optional redemption at par, to make-whole optional redemption, or both.